Dental Crowns & Bridges in Ballwin

 Tooth fillings can help restore teeth to their non-damaged state if minor decay is involved.
 However, if your tooth decay is extensive, your dentist will likely recommend a dental crown, which can not only restore the functionality of your decayed tooth but offer the appearance of a natural, healthy tooth.
 Or, in cases involving one or more missing teeth, your dentist may suggest a bridge, which can be attached to crowns or dental implants depending on your oral health.

-In just one day, you can get the healthy, flawless smile you’ve always wanted – just contact Baxter Dental Group today for more information or to schedule an appointment!
+Ready to see if you are a good candidate for dental crowns or bridges?
+In just one to two days, you can get the healthy, flawless smile you’ve always wanted – just contact Baxter Dental Group today for more information or to schedule an appointment!

 What is a Dental Crown?

-Dental crowns can help strengthen damaged teeth and lend a natural look and feel.
-If you’ve experienced any of the following, you may benefit from having a dental crown placed:
+Dental crowns and bridges can help strengthen damaged teeth, lend a natural look and feel, and function just like natural teeth.
+If you’ve experienced any of the following, you may benefit from having a dental crown and/or a bridge placed:

 - Root canal – during a root canal, the infected tooth is hollowed-out, leaving the weakened teeth susceptible to further damage.
 A crown protects the weakened tooth and restores the tooth’s functionality.

 - Advanced cavity – if you have extensive decay, oftentimes, a crown can provide more protection in this situation than a filling.

 - Excessive wear – if you have weak or loose teeth, a crown can strengthen and protect your teeth while restoring functionality, allowing you to eat, drink, and brush your teeth without pain or causing further damage.